-The IDP operators at Allan Hills noted several challenges with the new system, most notably with chip transport.
+Operators at both Tunu Glacier and Allan Hills noted several challenges with the new system, most notably with chip transport.
 New outer barrel tubing was procured and modifications were made to existing tubing in 2020.
-The modifications were successfully tested in an ice well outside of Madison in February 2021 and are currently in use on Tunu Glacier in Greenland in June 2022.
+The modifications were successfully tested in an ice well outside of Madison in February 2021 but did not perform as well in Greenland or Antarctica.

 - 1. Complete drill system drawings and enter into database Ongoing. - 2.
 Perform maintenance and repairs As needed. - 3.
-Design and fabricate a collet head for firn coring PY 2023.
+Fabricate aluminum outer barrels PY 2023.